 Cell Medicine features:

-Original Contributions: Peer-reviewed, high-quality research investigations that represent new and significant contributions to science.
+Original Contributions: Peer-reviewed, high-quality research investigations that represent new and significant contributions to translational science.

-Review Articles: Reviews of major areas in cellular transplantation.
+Review Articles: Reviews of major areas in cellular therapy.
 These may be of any length and are peer reviewed.

 Submission Requirements: From the beginning of November 2009, authors are requested to submit the original manuscript (and revised manuscript if needed) via our ManuscriptCentral website at http://mc.manuscriptcentral.com/cogcom-ct.